How to File W-2 Forms Online

 What Are W-2 Forms and W-3 Forms?

 W-2 forms are used to report employee wages and salaries to the Social Security Administration (SSA).
-The SSA uses the information for Social Security benefit purposes and it shares the information with the IRS for income tax purposes.
+The SSA shares the information with the IRS for income tax purposes.

 How Do You File Online?

-You can e-file Forms W-2 online at the SSA's Business Services Online (BSO) website.
-It's free and it's secure, and the SSA very much prefers that you use this option rather than submit paper records.
+You can e-file W-2 forms online at the SSA's Busines Services Online (BSO) website.
+It is free and secure.
+The SSA very much prefers that you use this option rather than submit paper records.

 Filing 250 or More W-2 Forms?
 You Must File Online